finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

 List portfolios

-List all the portfolios matching the specified criteria.
+List all the portfolios matching particular criteria.

 ### Example